kirtiapte/AWS-SAA-C02-Study-Guide/README.md

 - CloudFormation and CodeDeploy (AWS's version of Jenkins) both support this deployment technique.

 ### What is Amazon Data Lifecycle Manager?
-- You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes.
+- <b>You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes. </b>
 - Automating snapshot management helps you to:
   - Protect valuable data by enforcing a regular backup schedule.
   - Retain backups as required by auditors or internal compliance.